 6. São Tiago Fortress

-First constructed in 1614 to protect the capital city against attacks from pirates and privateers, Funchal´s São Tiago Fortress is a beacon perched on the seashore that is definitely worth a visit.
+First constructed in 1614 to protect the capital city against attacks from pirates and privateers, Funchal's São Tiago Fortress is a beacon perched on the seashore that is definitely worth a visit.
 Portuguese master builder Jerónimo Jorge was put in charge of the historic endeavor, which was then picked up years later by his son Bartolomeu João.
 To say that the fortress was an ongoing and seemingly never-ending project would be an apt description, but the final product is impressive indeed.

-Throughout its history, the fortress has served many purposes and been good to the people of Funchal.
+Throughout its history, the fortress has served many purposes and has been good to the people of Funchal.
 From serving as quarters for everyone from the British troops to the military police, and even the Funchal Lancers Squad, these historic walls surely have some stories to tell.

 Interesting fact: The famed fortress even acted as a shelter and sanctuary refuge for the victims of the massive floods that descended upon Madeira Island in 1803.